Molagg92/CapstonePage/README.md

 `4:15 pm` : added some basic views and routes with a controller an model. so far so good...

  `5: 08 pm` : jsut readingm ore C# lessons

+ `5: 28 pm` : making more views and routes, this is going better than i thought.